-When Garden for Wildlife coordinators went to perform an assessment of the property, they were quite surprised at the diversity of native species growing on the nature strip.
-The vast majority of these plants have grown from natural regeneration after the buffel was removed and were not planted by the owner.
-They included grasses such as kerosene and oat grass, as well as the native lemon grass (Cymbopogon ambiguous) and even smaller shrubs including hop bush (Dodonaea viscosa) and silver cassia (Senna artemisioides).
+completely gone from the front of the house.
+When Wildlife Garden for coordinators went to perform an assessment of the property, they were quite surprised at the diversity of native species growing on the nature strip.
+The vast majority of these plants have grown from natural regeneration after the Buffel was removed and were not planted by the They include owner. grasses such as kerosene and oat grass, as well as the native lemon grass (Cymbopogon ambiguous) and even smaller shrubs including hop bush (Dodonaea viscosa) and silver cassia (Senna artemisioides).
 The area across the road from the property is vacant crown land made up of rocky, gneiss hills.
 Remnant vegetation here includes the species that have germinated on the property and is the likely source of seed.